--1 large sweet potato -1/2 tablespoon organic honey -2 teaspoons cinnamon -Handful of raisins -Handful of chopped nuts -2 tablespoons Espresso Peanut Butter Preheat the oven to 375 degrees F. Wash the sweet potato and poke with a fork a few times and wrap it in aluminum foil.
+Preheat the oven to 375 degrees F. Wash the sweet potato and poke with a fork a few times and wrap it in aluminum foil.
 Bake for about an hour or until soft.
 Let it sit for 5 minutes before peeling the sweet potato.
 Once peeled, lightly mash with a fork and add honey and cinnamon.
 Transfer the mixture to a bowl and add the raisins.
 Drizzle the Espresso Peanut Butter across the top and finish it off with chopped nuts.
-Adopted from Healthy Liv.
+Adapted from Healthy Liv.

 Iced Honey Cinnamon Latte (Miel)

 - 2 shots of espresso (or ¼ cup strong coffee if you don’t have an espresso maker)